The newly-arrived Nissan Leaf Plus comes with an upgraded 62kWh battery that provides a range of 226 miles.

-LEAF is the icon of Nissan Intelligent Mobility, the company’s vision for changing how cars are powered, driven and integrated into society.
+LEAF is the primary “icon vehicle” of Nissan Intelligent Mobility, the company’s vision for changing how cars are powered, driven and integrated into society.
 Intelligent Mobility technology and ProPILOT Assist add many control and safety features:

 • Automatic Emergency Braking With Pedestrian Detection monitors speed and distance between Leaf and the car ahead; it lets drivers know when to slow down.
 This available system can even automatically engage the brakes to help avoid a collision or lessen the severity of an impact.
 And when it detects a pedestrian in the crosswalk, it can stop you in your tracks.